taoyuphy/starter-hugo-research-group/content/authors/yutao/_index.md

   - course: PhD in Artificial Intelligence
     institution: Stanford University
     year: 2012
-  - course: MEng in Artificial Intelligence
+  - course: Post-doctoral researcher
-    institution: Massachusetts Institute of Technology
+    institution: Kavli Institute of NanoScience, Delft University of Technology, the Netherlands
-    year: 2009
+    year: 2018.2-2020.1
   - course: PhD in Condensed Matter Theory
-    institution: University of Science and Technology of China
+    institution: Department of Physics, University of Science and Technology of China
     year: 2012.6-2018.4

 # Social/Academic Networking